esper-io/console_docs/docs/provisioning-methods/help.md

 You’ll need to provide the following information:

 -   Android version — Check the Android version on your device by navigating to **Settings** > **About** > **Android Version**.
 Choose the correct version of Android for your device from the dropdown menu.
--   Esper Enhanced — Esper Enhanced Android is a purpose-built Android OS optimized for deployment under the Esper system.
+-   Esper Enhanced — Esper Foundation for Android is a purpose-built Android OS optimized for deployment under the Esper system.
 Esper provides Esper Enhanced devices on request.
 Click **YES**, if your devices are Esper Enhanced.
 -   GMS support — Click **YES** if your Android device supports Google Mobile Services.